6 Easy Tips to Boost Your Confidence When Insecurities Are Loud

 If you recognize that you have a problem with comparison, well done.

-Why comparing yourself to others is harmful
+However, comparing yourself to others rarely produces good fruit.

 Also, if you suffer from comparison, do you notice patterns of jealousy, self-obsession, and low self-esteem?

-I certainly relate to this feeling, and let me tell you, it doesn’t have to be this way.
+With the right confidence and inspiration, it doesn’t have to be this way.

 The whole comparison game is about how we see ourselves.